THE PROFIT PARADOX

 A provocative investigation into how market power hurts average working people, The Profit Paradox also offers concrete solutions about how to fix the problem it and restore a healthy economy.

-Jan Eeckhout is the ICREA Research Professor at Pompeu Fabra University in Barcelona.
+Jan Eeckhout is the ICREA Research Professor at Pompeu Fabra University in Barcelona and has taught at Upenn, University College London, Princeton and NYU.
 His work has been widely featured in the media, including the New York Times, the Wall Street Journal, the Economist, and Financial Times.
-He lives in Barcelona.
-Twitter @jan_eeckhout
+A native Belgian, he has lived many years in the United States and Great Britain.
+He currently lives in Barcelona.

 “A vivid, comprehensive account of the causes and consequences of the recent rise of market power written by a world-renowned expert in the field, The Profit Paradox combines deep economic insight with examples from everyday life that will captivate nonspecialist audiences as much as economists.”—Pinelopi Goldberg, Yale University, former chief economist of the World Bank Group